The End Of Guinea Worm Was Just Around the Corner. Not Anymore

 "At points it was suspected, perhaps hoped, that the cycle of infection in animals was separate from that in people," Robbie McDonald, an ecologist at the University of Exeter who was not a member of the WHO advisory commission, told NPR in an email.
 "It is now clear that dogs are a maintenance host and that the worms in people are the same as in dogs.
 Therefore, eradication requires elimination in dogs as well as in people and this will take longer to do, and moreover, longer to demonstrate."

-This isn't the first time Guinea worm has defied its internationally-designated expiration date: The first deadline was 1991 — then 2009, then 2015, then 2020.
+This isn't the first time Guinea worm has defied its internationally designated expiration date: The first deadline was 1991 — then 2009, then 2015, then 2020.
 If and when Guinea worm is eventually eradicated, it would become only the second human disease in history to face its demise.
 Smallpox was the first, eradicated in 1980.

 Jessica Fairley, a tropical disease epidemiologist at Emory University, told NPR in an email that the date change wasn't a big surprise.